How to Stop Feeling Insecure

 Don’t Compare Yourself to Others

 Caleb Backe, a health and wellness expert at Maple Holistics says, “To feel better about yourself, stop looking at others.”
-Humans have a habit of comparing ourselves to one another; we look at others to gauge ourselves.
+Humans have a habit of comparing ourselves to one another; we look at others to gauge ourselves and make us feel like we’re missing something.
 The problem is that we are our own worst critics.
 We know ourselves inside and out, flaws and everything.

 “The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else’s highlight reel.” – Steven Furtick